Drowning in clutter? Here’s one way to declutter so you can free yourself – and your home – from the clutches of the clutter monster.

 That’s it!
 Once you have those two things, simply work through your home, room by room.
 Stay focused on one room at a time.

 Slowly but surely you’ll start to notice a difference.
 And as long as you keep at it, your home will be freed from clutter.

 An important way to start your decluttering process is to simply decide to do it — and commit to doing the hard work.

-Only after we decide to take control of the clutter in our homes and lives (either through the Decision to Declutter Challenge or independently) and actually act on our plans will we start to free ourselves from the clutches of the clutter monster.
+Only after we decide to take control of the clutter in our homes and lives (either through Decision to Declutter or on your own) and actually act on our plans will we start to free ourselves from the clutches of the clutter monster.

 Disclosure: Links in this post may be affiliate links.
 This means that, at no added cost to you, I may make a commission on products purchased through these links.
 Thank you for supporting this website!

 - How to Meet Your Family’s Needs the Proverbs 31 Way - June 22, 2020

 - Keeping Busy at Home - June 15, 2020